 |Major:||M.S.
 Sports Management|

-Nicholas Wajnowski completed his 11th season as the head coach of the women’s soccer program.
+Nicholas Wajnowski enters his 12th season as the head coach of the women’s soccer program.
 He also serves as the Compliance Coordinator at Albertus Magnus College.
-In 2014-15, he was also named an Associate Director of Athletics from his previous title of Assistant Athletic Director.
+In 2014-15, he was also named as Senior Associate Director of Athletics from his previous title of Associate Athletic Director.

 It was a record-breaking year in 2016 for the women's soccer team, as new program-bests were set and the team earned its first-ever berth in the Great Northeast Athletic Conference (GNAC) Championship.
 The Falcons ended the fall with an 11-8-1 overall record and were the No. 3 seed in the GNAC Tournament thanks to posting a 7-3-1 mark in league play.

 In his 10th year at the helm of the program, Head Coach and alum Nick Wajnowski earned his 100th career victory in a 7-0 thumping of Suffolk at home in mid-October.
 Wajnowski is the winningest coach in program history and he has been on the bench for 103 of the school's all-time wins.
 He is now 103-70-20 overall and 66-38-12 in conference play as the team's head coach.

 Following the year, four Falcons received All-GNAC honors, while junior Angelina Picirrillo earned a spot on the 2016 National Soccer Coaches Association of America (NSCAA) All-New England Team.
 She becomes the fifth player in program history to earn NSCAA All-New England distinction and the first since Polvan picked up third-team honors in 2014.